SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Reflection_II/index.md

 title: "Reflection II"
 description: "By Madeline Carr"
 datetext: "2019"
-excerpt: "Madeline Carr.
-In Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century.
-Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
-149-160.
+excerpt: "Carr, Madeline.
+In Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century, edited by Blayne Haggart, Kathryn Henne, Natasha Tusikov, 149-160.
 Cham: Palgrave Macmillan, 2019."
 excerpt2: "Madeline Carr reflects on the chapters by Dwayne Winseck and Natasha Tusikov."
 excerpt3: "Keywords: Knowledge"
 date: 2019